 It can map homologous genes between species e.g. from mouse to human.
 If more than 1 ID found for an input gene, only one of them is returned.

-get.fitted.leaf
+22 get.enriched.pw

 A matrix of characters with 3 columns: input, output1, and output2.
-The last one is guaranteed not to be NA.
+The last one is guaranteed not to be NA if leaveNA=FALSE.